BattletechModders/LowVisibility/README.md

 Every unit in the game has four related values that control whether it can be seen and targeted:

-* **Spotting Range** determines how far (in meters) the unit can visually locate a target.
-You can only draw a *line of sight* to a target closer than your spotting range.
+* **Spotting Range** determines how far away the source can visually locate a target.
+You can only draw a *line of sight* to a target at or within than your spotting range in meters.
 * **Visibility** is a multiplier from the target that modifies the source's *spotting range*.
-* **Sensor Range** determines how far (in meters) the unit can locate targets using sensors.
+* **Sensor Range** determines how far away the unit can locate targets using sensors.
+You can only have sensor lock on a target at or within your sensor range in meters.
 * **Signature** is a multiplier from the target that modifies the source's *sensor range*.

 For both cases the math is straightforward.
 If a source has a 500 meter range, and the target has visibility/signature of 0.5, the target can be detected at 250 meters or closer.
 If the target's visibility/signature is 1.5, it can be detected at 750 meters or closer.

-Terrain can modify visibility and signature values.
+Terrain design masks can modify visibility and signature values.
 Forests apply a 0.8 modifier to signature, while water applies a 1.2.

 ### Spotting